ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

       if no ``name`` nor ``id`` attributes are present, an integer ID starting from 0 will be assigned automatically when reading the shapes.
-      We discourage to rely on this last behaviour as we can not assure that the reading order will be the same in different platforms, so we encourage you to specify a custom attribute using a :obj:`dict` (see below) instead.
+      We discourage to rely on this last behaviour as we can not assure that the reading order will be the same on different platforms, so we encourage you to specify a custom attribute using a :obj:`dict` (see below) instead.
       Note: An empty list is interpreted as ``ids=None`` (see below).